 Using the High Accuracy Reference Network (HARN) and the Continuous Operation Reference System (CORS), WSI tied to a network of points with orthometric heights determined by differential leveling.
 Where available, First Order National Geodetic Survey (NGS) published monuments with NAVD88 are used.
 In the absence of NGS benchmarks, WSI established new monuments.
-For the Sonoma County Delivery Area Three, six NGS monuments, 14 new WSI monuments, and one monument that was previously established by WSI were occupied (see table on the page six).
+For the Sonoma County, 11 NGS monuments, 30 new WSI monuments, and 7 monuments that were previously established by WSI were occupied (see table on the page 6-7).
 Every effort is made to keep monuments established by WSI within the public right of way or on public lands.
 If monuments are required on private property, consent from the owner is required.
 All monumentation is done with five-eigths-inch by 30-inch rebar topped with a two-inch diameter aluminum cap stamped "Watershed Sciences, Inc."

-WSI owns and operates multiple sets of Trimble GPS and Global Navigation Satellite System (GNSS) dual-frequency L1-L2 receivers, which were used in both static and GCP surveys (listed in the table below).
+WSI owns and operates multiple sets of Trimble GPS and Global Navigation Satellite System (GNSS) dualfrequency L1-L2 receivers, which were used in both static and GCP surveys (listed in the table below).